amashford/Garden_Tiles/README.md

 This contains the final functions I have written to solve the problem.
 There are two primary functions:

-1. Placement - This returns a numpy array of a placement of tiles
+1. Placement - *This returns a numpy array of a placement of tiles*
-2. Colour - This uses the first function and returns an image of the tile placement
+2. Colour - *This uses the first function and returns an image of the tile placement*

 There are also 2 variants of the functions:

-1. Single_Size - This should be used when all of your tiles are equally sized, there is an additional placement option available
+1. Single_Size - *This should be used when all of your tiles are equally sized, there is an additional placement option available*
-2. Multi_Size - This should be used when you have tiles of varying sizes
+2. Multi_Size - *This should be used when you have tiles of varying sizes*

 ---

 ## Example

-Currently the only example of using these functions can be found in the **Experimenation** Notebook.
+Currently the only example of using these functions can be found in the **Experimentation** Notebook.

 ---